machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - reads JSON arguments into a Jackson `JsonNode`,
 - resolves explicit tool parameters from JSON by annotated name,
 - applies `@Param.defaultValue` when no argument was supplied,
-- supports chained placeholder substitution between parameter default values and returned strings,
+- supports placeholder substitution between earlier resolved argument values and later default values,
 - injects `Configurator` for unannotated parameters of that type,
 - injects `File` for unannotated file-context parameters,
-- and auto-fills the reserved `project_dir` parameter from the configured provider project directory.
+- auto-fills the reserved `project_dir` parameter from the configured provider project directory,
+- and applies placeholder substitution to string return values before returning them.

 This means a custom tool method can combine model-supplied arguments with application runtime context without manual parsing boilerplate.